Small Business Acquisition Case Study – Landscaping Company

 c) Jolene's lack of experience

 Jolene had experience doing office management and secretarial work.
 However, she did not have experience in landscaping or business management.
 Sonia was happy to stay for a month to train Jolene but wanted to retire after that.
-This became a significant transaction roadblock since the lender was uncomfortable with this arrangement.
+This timeline became a significant transaction roadblock since the lender was uncomfortable with this arrangement.

 6. Final structure

 Jolene and Sonia got to know each other as colleagues for three months.
 Jolene saw that the business was well-operated and profitable.
-It also had great staff and loyal clients that had been with the company for years.
+It also had great staff and loyal clients who had been with the company for years.

 Jolene and her husband reconsidered their initial offer and dropped the requirement for seller financing.
 Instead, they proposed the following structure: